-The national GP patient survey results published on 8 January 2015.
-The results showed the practice was performing in line with local and national averages.
-304 survey forms were distributed and 115 were returned.
+The national GP patient survey results published on July 2015.
+The results showed the practice was performing just below the local and national averages.
+280 survey forms were distributed and 109 were returned.

-- 88.5% patients said they could get through easily to the surgery by phone (CCG average 77%, national average 74%). - 87% said they found the receptionists at the practice helpful (CCG average 88%, national average 87%) - 87% were able to get an appointment to see or speak to someone the last time they tried (CCG average 88%, national average 86%). - 88% said the last appointment they got was convenient (CCG average 93%, national average 92%). - 77% described their experience of making an appointment as good (CCG average 77%, national average 74%).
+- 53% found it easy to get through to this surgery by phone compared to a CCG average of 73% and a national average of 73%.
+The practice was working with patients to improve telephone access and was monitoring patient satisfaction in this area. - 79% found the receptionists at this surgery helpful (CCG average 89%, national average 87%). - 80% were able to get an appointment to see or speak to someone the last time they tried (CCG average 85%, national average 85%). - 81% said the last appointment they got was convenient (CCG average 93%, national average 92%). - 55% described their experience of making an appointment as good (CCG average 73%, national average 73%.

-• 51% usually waited 15 minutes or less after their appointment time to be seen (CCG average 65%, national average 65%).
+• 59% usually waited 15 minutes or less after their appointment time to be seen (CCG average 70%, national average 65%).